pantor/ruckig/README.md

 ## Benchmark

 We find that Ruckig is more than twice as fast as Reflexxes Type IV for state-to-state motions and well-suited for control cycles as low as 250 microseconds.
+The Ruckig *Community Version* is in general a more powerful and open-source alternative to the [Reflexxes Type IV](http://reflexxes.ws/) library.
+In fact, Ruckig is the first Type V trajectory generator for arbitrary target states and even supports directional velocity and acceleration limits, while also being faster on top.

 ![Benchmark](https://github.com/pantor/ruckig/raw/master/doc/benchmark.png?raw=true)